Menemerus zimbabwensis: Description

 The female is larger than the male.
 It has a cephalothorax that is between 2.7 and 3.2 mm in length and 2.1 and 2.5 mm in width.
 The carapace is flat and dark brown with white lines along its sides.
 White hairs cover the whole of the topside and are especially dense in the middle.
 As in the male, the eyes have long brown bristles.
 The mouthparts are also similar to the male.
-The elongated abdomen is between 3.6 and 4.6 mm long and 2.2 and 2.8 mm wide.
+Its elongated abdomen is between 3.6 and 4.6 mm long and 2.2 and 2.8 mm wide.
 The topside is dark brown apart from an indistinct lighter stripe down the middle and two white patches at the very rear.
 The underside is light with a wide greyish-beige stripe down the middle.
-The spinnerets are dark.
-The legs are dark yellow with brown markings.
-The pedipalps are yellow with white hairs.
-The epigyne is oval with a shallow central depression that is plugged with a waxy secretion in some examples.
+Its spinnerets are dark and its legs are dark yellow with brown markings.
+Its pedipalps are yellow with white hairs.

+The epigyne, the external visible part of the female's copulatory organ, is oval with a shallow central depression that is plugged with a waxy secretion in some examples.
 It has widely spaced pockets.
-There are large entrance bowls, which are larger than the insemination ducts and spermathecae combined.
-The copulatory openings lead to short wide insemination ducts and spherical spermathecae.
+The copulatory openings lead to short wide insemination ducts and spherical spermathecae, or receptacles.
+There are large bowl-like depressions near the entrances to the spider's insemination ducts, which are larger than the ducts and spermathecae combined.
 The internal organs are very sclerotized.

 Spiders of the Menemerus genus are difficult to distinguish.
 The female can be identified by the large entrance bowls in its epigyne.
 The male is similar to Menemerus pilosus but differs in the shape of its tibial apophysis.
 It can be distinguished from the related Menemerus nigli by the wide stripe on its abdomen.

 Behaviour

 Due to their good eyesight, Menemerus spiders are mostly diurnal hunters.
-They attack using a complex approach to their prey and are generally more proactive in comparison to web-spinning spiders.
+Like other jumping spiders, they attack using a complex approach to their prey and are generally more proactive in comparison to web-spinning spiders.
 The spiders will eat a wide range of prey, including nectar.
 They undertake complex displays and dances during courtship.
-Some of these will involve two males and a female.
 The males also undertake aggressive displays between themselves.

 Distribution and habitat

 Menemerus spiders are found throughout Africa and Asia, and have been identified as far as Latin America.
 Menemerus zimbabwensis is found in South Africa and Zimbabwe.
 The female holotype was found in 1990 in the National Parks Camp.
 Other examples were found in Ndumo Game Reserve in 2005.
 The first males to be described were found in the Hwange National Park in 1999, mature and juvenile examples.
 The first to be found in South Africa was discovered in the Kruger National Park in 2006.
 The spider lives on the bark of the fever tree and mopane.
+Its conservation status is considered of least concern.